QDaves/BBT-Embed/README.md

 I can not be held responsible if this happens.
 Using custom clients and plugins is a breach of Discord's Terms of Service.

 # Installation
-* Clone this repository
-* Copy SendEmbeds.plugin.js to your plugins folder, you can access this by going into your user settings, plugins and clicking "Open Plugin Folder"
+* Copy SendEmbeds.plugin.js to your plugins folder of BetterDiscord, you can access this by going into your user settings, plugins and clicking "Open Plugin Folder"

 # Usage
 ```